fbpx Housing FAQ | University of West Alabama Skip to main content

 Can I hang things on the walls in my room?

-• Stickers, vinyl, contact paper, and similar products are not permitted on walls - these WILL cause damage.
+Thumbtacks, contact paper and similar products are not permitted on walls — these will cause damage.

 Something is broken or not working in my room.
 What should I do?